duke-lungmap-team/odifmap/README.md

-# Immuno-fluorescence Microscopy Analysis Pipeline (ifmap)
+# Immunofluorescence Microscopy Analysis Pipeline (ifmap)
 A Python library for the segmentation and classification of objects in immunofluorescence microscopy images.

 ## Environment
 To match the environment requirements needed to complete the examples, please install all